-Exhibit No Description 10.1 Third Amendment to Lease Agreement, dated May 6, 2015, by and between Rexahn Pharmaceuticals, Inc. and SG Plaza Holdings, LLC 31.1 Certification of Chief Executive Officer pursuant to Rules 13a-14(a) / 15d-14(a) 31.2 Certification of Chief Financial Officer pursuant to Rules 13a-14(a) / 15d-14(a) · 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
-1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
-1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 The following materials from Rexahn Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q, formatted in Extensible Business Reporting Language ("XBRL"): (i) Condensed Balance Sheet; (ii) Condensed Statement of Operations; (iii) Condensed Statement of Comprehensive Income (Loss); (iv) Condensed Statement of Cash Flows; and (v) Notes to the Financial Statements.
+Exhibit No Description 31.1 Certification of Chief Executive Officer pursuant to Rules 13a-14(a) / 15d-14(a) 31.2 Certification of Chief Financial Officer pursuant to Rules 13a-14(a) / 15d-14(a) 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
+1350, as adopted pursuant to Section 906 of the Sarbanes- Oxley Act of 2002 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
+1350, as adopted pursuant to Section 906 of the Sarbanes- Oxley Act of 2002 101 The following materials from Rexahn Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q, formatted in Extensible Business Reporting Language ("XBRL"): (i) Condensed Balance Sheet; (ii) Condensed Statement of Operations; (iii) Condensed Statement of Comprehensive Loss; (iv) Condensed Statement of Cash Flows; and (v) Notes to the Financial Statements.